 Parsons had some very frustrating losses during the 1971 season.
 He lost 1-0 five times, and lost four other one-run decisions.
 Four of his victories were shutouts.
 Starting 35 games, He wound up with a 13-17 record, with a 3.20 ERA.
 He finished second to Chris Chambliss of Cleveland in the Baseball Writers Association of American American League Rookie of the Year voting.
 Parsons called his selection as the 1971 AL Rookie Pitcher of the Year his greatest baseball thrill.

 Parsons and new general manager Frank Lane clashed over salary before the 1972 season.
 Lane’s stand was that the pitcher had to “establish himself as a consistent performer for more than one year.”8 After reaching a contract agreement, Parsons was the Brewers starting pitcher on Opening Day in Cleveland, posting a 5-1 victory, and for the home opener in Milwaukee, losing 8-2.
 By June 8 he had a 6-2 record, but then lost his next five decisions.
-He raised his record above .500 (8-7) with a victory over Minnesota on July 21, and finished the season on a strong note, posting his fourth straight victory on September 19, a complete game victory over the Yankees, to winds up 13-13e rcord with a 3.91 ERA.
+He raised his record above .500 (8-7) with a victory over Minnesota on July 21, and finished the season on a strong note, posting his fourth straight victory on September 19, a complete game victory over the Yankees, to wind up with a 13-13 record and a 3.91 ERA.